petrosDemetrakopoulos/beer-mania/README.md

 As glasses of beer fall from the sky, the hero of the game simply tries to catch / drink as many beers as he can.
 The player receives 10 points fot each glass of beer he / she catches and it has 4 lives, losing 1 life for each glass of beer that he / she misses.

+The .bin executable is play-ready for all known emulators (MAME, OpenEmu, Stella).